samplchallenges/SAMPL7/physical_property/logP/logP_challenge_instructions.md

 For experiments that used a Sirius T3, ionic strength adjusted water (0.15 M KCI) was used.
 Shake-flask log *D*<sub>7.4</sub> determinations use 1X-PBS buffer (pH 7.4) and a 10 mM stock solution in DMSO diluted to 10% DMSO by volume.

-All experiments using the Sirius T3 were done at 25 degrees Celsius.
-Shake-flask log *D*<sub>7.4</sub> experiments (run by Analiza, Inc) were done at ambient temperature (room temperature).
+All experiments using the Sirius T3 were done at 25°C. Shake-flask log *D*<sub>7.4</sub> experiments (run by Analiza, Inc) were done at ambient temperature (room temperature).

 Log *P*/*D* measurements using the Sirius T3 were done using solid samples and the concentrations were different per compound.